huserben/scrum-kata/questions/effectiveness.md

 title: "Effectiveness"
 parent: Katas
 ---
 What is effectiveness?
+Can it be measured?
 How can it be increased?